View current page

 I don't have enough perspective on myself to make a similar sweeping appraisal, but if I had to throw some influences out there, they would be: old Tricky, old Cure, experimental Scanner stuff, and Kurt Cobain songwriting.
 Although I named mostly mainstream influences, I tend towards unusual stuff liking parts of songs rather than a particular artist.

 We meet somewhere between those two tendencies.
 We are very facile at making music and try to keep it from turning out cliche.
-The last track on our E.P. [.mp3 of excerpt] was a deliberate attempt to not lose some hiphop fans and is probably the most mainstream track and not a future direction.
-The first track [.mp3 of excerpt] represents how we work now, and it is not that popular.
+The last track on our E.P. [.mp3] was a deliberate attempt to not lose some hiphop fans and is probably the most mainstream track and not a future direction.
+The first track [.mp3] represents how we work now, and it is not that popular.

 T: When I came to your studio you walked me through some of the programs you use; thanks for that, it actually helps when I'm listening.
 I'm impressed by the full, rich sounds you're getting from the laptop.
 And you have a great ear for psychedelic "texture."
 I do hear some Morricone influence--not that it's derivative.
 Do you listen to him at all?